celineyuwono/notes/Kubernetes/Tekton.md

 ### Tekton 5 New CRD
 - Implemented using Kubernetes Custom Resource Definition (CRD).
 - Kubernetes resources: Pods, Services, Deployments, but CRD can define a new resource and create binaries called controllers that can act upon the new resource.
+Basically, extending Kubernetes resources.
 - **Steps:** Existing type: `Kubernetes Container Spec`.
 Steps specify image, shell commands, or arguments.
 Steps inside one Task share a Pod for easy communication.
 <img alt="Steps" src="https://i.ibb.co/q9qfB31/Screen-Shot-2020-08-25-at-17-11-04.png" width="600px" height="300px" />
 - 5 New Custom Resources (CRD) provided by Tekton: